IT offboarding checklist and templates to reduce security risk

-You’ve seen the news and social media newsfeeds—layoffs are happening in a large swath of industries.
+Employees come, and employees go, whether it's your decision or theirs.
 You either know someone who’s been affected, or you or your business has been affected by it in some way.
-Companies everywhere are eliminating jobs due to budget cuts and shifting priorities.
-Not only are layoffs difficult for those involved, but they are also a significant cybersecurity weak point.
+Companies everywhere are transitioning jobs due to budget cuts, a dynamic market, and shifting priorities.
+Not only are transitions and layoffs difficult for those involved, but they are also a significant cybersecurity weak point.

 Cyber risk increases when IT offboarding isn’t conducted effectively, even when an employee leaves of their own accord and gives plenty of notice.